 # node 4 192.0.2.5 dc_suffix=_scylla_node_Portland

-You start the cluster, one node at a time, starting with the seed nodes, and then run
+Start the cluster, one node at a time, and then run

 nodetool status to check connectivity.

 nodetool status Datacenter: us-east1_scylla_node_Miami ====================================== Status=Up/Down |/ State=Normal/Leaving/Joining/Moving -- Address Load Tokens Owns Host ID Rack UN 192.0.2.2 1.27 MB 256 ?
 5b1d864f-a026-4076-bb19-3e7dd693abf1 b UN 192.0.2.3 954.89 KB 256 ?
 783a815e-6e9d-4ab5-a092-bbf15fd76a9f b UN 192.0.2.4 1.02 MB 256 ?
 1edf5b52-6ae3-41c1-9ec1-c431d34a1aa1 b Datacenter: us-west1_scylla_node_Portland ====================================== Status=Up/Down |/ State=Normal/Leaving/Joining/Moving -- Address Load Tokens Owns Host ID Rack UN 192.0.2.5 670.16 KB 256 ? f0a44a49-0035-4146-8fdc-30e66c037f95 b